-So what’s the best CRM for small teams?
+What's the best CRM for small teams?

-Three reasons to use a CRM
+Why use a CRM at all?

 Let's be honest, not all leads are equal.
 To help you focus on the leads with the most potential, CRMs give you the tools to categorize, tag and score your prospects.